neo-project/docs/en-us/node/private-chain.md

 # Build a private chain with an ant node

-In a previous tutorial, you learned how to setup and deply a node on Windows and Linux.
+In a previous tutorial, you learned how to setup and deploy a node on Windows and Linux.
 This tutorial will teach you how to build a private chain or alliance chain, and the steps needed to extract AntShares and AntCoins from these private chains.

 The deployment of an AntShares private chain requires at least four servers to reach a consensus, where each server corresponds to a consensus node and a dedicated AntShares wallet.